|SKINNER Limited Edition Slipcover Blu-Ray|

 Bless the hearts over at Severin Films, as they restore some of the best forgotten, overlooked, and infamous movies of all time!
 Who else would take the original camera negatives and make a brand new 4K scan of this 90's cult classic?
 These guys of course!
-The picture quality is fantastic; looking so sharp and crisp!
-When this title was announced as part of their Black Friday sale, it features an exclusive Limited Edition slipcase.
-As I am writing this, I believe these copies are now sold, but the standard Blu-Ray copies are available.
+The picture quality is fantastic, looking so sharp and crisp!
+When this title was announced as part of their Black Friday sale, it featured an exclusive Limited Edition slipcase.
+As I am writing this review, I believe these copies are now sold out, but the standard Blu-Ray copies are still available to purchase.

 The special features on here are not only awesome, but informative and cool!
 Included are the following: A Touch of Scandal - Interview with Director Ivan Nagy, Under His Skin - Interview with Star Ted Raimi, Bargain Bin VHS For A Buck - Interview with Screenwriter Paul Hart-Wilden, Cutting Skinner – Interview with Editor Jeremy Kasten, Flaying Sequence Outtakes and Extended Takes, and the film's trailer.